 The kind of rentals you will need depends on the vision and theme you may have for your special day.
-Our office is always happy to help you put it all in perspective and walk you through what rentals you may need however consider the basics to begin with; such as linens, china, flatware and floral.
+Our office is always happy to help you put it all into perspective and walk you through what rentals you may need, however, consider the basics to begin with; such as linens, china, flatware and floral.

 Calculate Rent or Buy.